mjdbc/mjdbc/README.md

     java.sql.PreparedStatement ps = s.statement;
     ... // write some low-level code with java.sql.PreparedStatement: bind data streams, execute and check result set...

-    // or simply return the result using mapper class provided in DbStatement constructor. return s.query();
+    // or simply return the result using mapper class provided in DbPreparedStatement constructor. return s.query();
 });
 ```

-Note: that when you use [DbStatement](https://github.com/mjdbc/mjdbc/blob/master/src/main/java/com/github/mjdbc/DbStatement.java) class it is not necessary to close it manually.
+Note: that when you use [DbPreparedStatement](https://github.com/mjdbc/mjdbc/blob/master/src/main/java/com/github/mjdbc/DbPreparedStatement.java) class it is not necessary to close it manually.
 It will be closed automatically when connection is closed (returned to pool).
 In this example  connection is closed when *db.execute()* method is finished.